 To create a new database, select the System/Databases menu, click on the Add button in the databases table, and enter the name for a new database.
-The name should not contain any spaces or reserved characters.
+The name must not contain any spaces or reserved characters.
 After a few moments, a new database will be created and your CAIRIS application will point to this database.
 Any databases you create will be visible only to your account.

 Based on the configuration of MySQL, you may find that - on creating a new database - you no longer see the default database in your database list.
 If this is the case, you should logout of CAIRIS and log back in to return to the default database.

 To open another database, select the System/Databases menu, and click on the table row corresponding with the name an existing database.
 After a few moments, your CAIRIS application will point to the chosen database.